 - Battery level

-So yep, if we want to read our heart rate with this smart band, we will have to press the button 5 times to activate the monitor… Which is faster to just use the app instead.
+So yep, if we want to read our heart rate with this smart band, we will have to press the button 5 times to activate the monitor… It is faster to just use the app instead.
 The rest of the features are pretty cool – Message and call notifications will show up on the bracelet once set up, and shake to take photo works.

 The issue I have with the “fitness tracker” is that it does not track properly.
 Here is my experience going on an evening jog with it: